Mountain shiner

-The environment of the species is fresh benthopelagic water, and lives in a temperate range, 38°N-33°N. Lythrurus lirus typically prefers clear flowing creeks and/or small rivers.
+The environment of the species is fresh benthopelagic water, and it lives in a temperate range from 38°N-33°N. Lythrurus lirus typically prefers clear flowing creeks and/or small rivers.
 These waters typically have moderate gradients and bottom materials that range from sand-gravel to rubble-boulders.
 The population of this species is represented by large subpopulations and locations.
-However, the total adult population is not known specifically, it is speculated to be large.
+However, while the total adult population is not known specifically, it is speculated to be large.

-The normal length of the species is typically 6 cm but it has been recorded that the maximum length to me 7.5 cm, which was a male.
+The normal length of the species is typically 6 cm but it has been recorded that the maximum length to be 7.5 cm, which was a male.
 The peak of their mating season is between the months of May and June.

-The threat of the species is more localized than any other type of threat.
-However, on a wide-range threat level no threat is actually known to the Lythrurus lirus.
-Currently the species is on a low conservation concern and is not in any dire significant need of managing or monitoring at the moment.